rferg/tandem-blog-posts/domain-events/article.md

 end
 ```

-This avoids the direct coupling between `User` and `Modification::Case` and `Notification::Content`, but it has a few downsides.
+This avoids the direct coupling between `User` and `Modification::Case` and `Notification::Content`, but it still has a few issues.

 One of the nice things about the previous approach, where everything was in the model, is that the model change and the code to trigger its side effects are co-located.  `User#ban!` is the obvious method to call for banning a user and whenever it is called, the desired side effects are also triggered.
 You would have to go out of your way to ignore that method and update `User#status` directly.
-(And we could even make that impossible by defining private overrides of the stock ActiveRecord enum methods.)
+And we could even make that impossible by defining private overrides of the stock ActiveRecord enum methods.
 However, with the Service Object, the model change and side effect trigger are one step removed.
 Anywhere in the codebase where we want to ban a user, we would have to know that `User#ban!` does not perform the entire operation and that we must invoke the intermediate `BanUser` class to ensure that the side effects are triggered.
 This is less obvious and easy to miss, especially if this codebase does not use Service Objects consistently for all operations.[^3]

-Another downside of the Service Object approach is that it violates the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with respect to side effects.
-Suppose a few weeks after `BanUser` is released, it's decided that an additional notification to forum admins should be sent when a user is banned.
-This would require modifying `BanUser#call`, code that has already been tested and has been running in production.
-This risks introducing bugs into working code.
-It would be preferable if we could add side effects without touching `BanUser` itself.
+Another issue with the Service Object approach is that it violates the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with respect to side effects.
+Suppose that a few weeks after `BanUser` is released, we decide that an additional notification to forum admins should be sent when a user is banned.
+This would require modifying `BanUser#call`.
+This code has already been tested and has been running in production.
+Modifying it risks introducing bugs into working code.
+It would be preferable if we could add or remove side effects without touching the code that performs the main operation.
+As we'll see, domain events would allow us to do that.

-TODO: STILL VIOLATES MODULARITY

 ## Domain Events